Akasan/FileExtensionChecker/README.md

-# FileExtensionChecker
+# UsefulDecorators
 ## What is this?
-FileExtensionChecker is for checking file extension of function's arguments.
+UsefulDecorators is for checking file extension of function's arguments.

 ## How to install
 You can install FileExtensionChecker by pip